-One of the primary goals of the PACR is recruiting, educating, and training researchers from underrepresented populations.
+One of the goals of PACR is to extend the reach of Fred Hutch’s recruitment, education and training initiatives to deepen the pool of future scientists.
 New Mexico State University is a majority-minority institution, with more than 14,000 students enrolled in programs at the main campus.
 Nearly 3,000 students are in graduate and professional degree programs.

 We offer internship opportunities for NMSU students to conduct independent research projects at Fred Hutch.
 We also provide training opportunities for Fred Hutch post-docs at NMSU, and professional development and scientific workshops in both New Mexico and Washington.